FarronF/limerick-council-meetings/meetings/2016/11/17-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes of Meeting - Municipal District of Cappamore-Kilmallock - 20th October 2016.md

 Members noted the success of the “Love Your Street” Initiative in Kilmallock and suggested

-that it could be rolled out in other towns.---
+that it could be rolled out in other towns.
+---
 2

 Councillor O’Donnell noted that he had made representations in relation to a derelict building